-Pajama Day is definitely one of my students’ favorite special days in preschool!
-I think it’s a combination of wearing their pjs to school (and seeing their teachers in pajamas), along with the fun activities they get to participate in.
+We love dress-up days!
+This pajama day activity is one of the most perfect snacks for preschoolers!
+Pajama Day is definitely one of my students’ favorite special days in preschool.
+I think it’s a combination of wearing their pjs to school and with the fun activities they get to participate in.
+I think it’s an added bonus for the kids to see their teachers wearing pajamas as well!
 Here’s a super simple Pajama Day activity to try for snack time – “starry night” painted toast!

 fun pajama day activity and snack